some-natalie/some-natalie/_posts/2022-10-18-dependabot-on-rhel-docker.md

   - rhel
   - linux
 classes: wide
+excerpt: "How to run Dependabot on-premises using Red Hat Enterprise Linux"
 ---

 GitHub makes some assumptions about the container execution environment for Actions that aren't always true for self-hosted environments.
 This is frustrating if you need or want to stay within one Linux ecosystem on-premises.
 Here's how to get Dependabot working with self-hosted GitHub Actions runners and Docker in the latest minor releases of RHEL 7, 8, and 9 - 7.9, 8.6, and 9.0 as of October 2022.